 - Needs of both parties: What are the living expenses for you and your spouse as independent households?
 The Court will look at both present and future needs for the dependent spouse.

-- Ability of the parties to work: Are both parties able to work?
+- The ability of the parties to work: Are both parties able to work?
 The dependent spouse may try not to work in order to receive more alimony or the supporting spouse may try not to work in order to avoid paying alimony.
 The Court will look at each spouse’s actual ability to work, not at whether they choose to work or not work.

-- Ability to pay spousal support: The supporting spouse needs to have the ability to pay the spousal support.
+- Ability to pay spousal support: The supporting spouse needs to have the ability to pay spousal support.